RobbertV/com.flow.utilities/README.txt

-Check energy consumption and duration of devices
+Compare number and duration used for example energy devices.

 More info on the community:
 - Link in app info below